 Flowrite - The new way to write on the web

-Flowrite is an AI-powered writing tool that turns short bullet points into ready-to-send emails, messages, and posts.
+Flowrite is an AI writing tool that turns short bullet points into ready-to-send emails, messages, and posts.
 It's the fastest writing experience ever and an entirely new way to write: Instruct with a few words, click, and witness the text write itself.
 Flowrite works where you work, adapts to your daily tasks, and personal style.
-Designed for the most productive, powered by the latest advancements in AI, it's the writing tool for those whose work depends on communicating effectively.
+Designed for the most productive, powered by the latest advancements in AI, it's the best writing tool for those whose work depends on communicating effectively.

 Ulysses - The ultimate writing app